 The Biblical connection with the volcanic eruption of Santorini: The Exodus section of the Old Testament is a much-inviolable text, held in very high esteem not only by Christians but also by Islam and Judaism.
 There is a contradiction in the way people have interpreted the Exodus.
 Some regard it as legends and myths, while others as the word of God.
 Exodus reveals the story of the birth and life of Moses, a diehard Hebrew credited with the emancipation of the Jews from the clutches of Egyptian slavery.

 The Exodus depicts the great escape of the Jews from Egypt.
-Moses ultimately divided the Red Sea and permitted the Jews to traverse to Sinai while the Egyptians were drowned in the surging waves.
+Moses ultimately divided the Red Sea and permitted the Jews to traverse to Sinai while the Egyptians drowned in the surging waves.
 In recent times the Exodus has been in great demand in the scientific community and has been studied extensively.
-They are of the opinion that the story line in Exodus is primarily based on seismic movements.
+They are of the opinion that the storyline in Exodus is primarily based on seismic movements.

-Geologists are of the opinion that the eruption of the Santorini volcano is the basis of the twelve plagues depicted in the Exodus.
-Post-eruption, a vast neighborhood might have endured sufferings and tribulations like deluge, drought and firestorm etc. Not even cities located on higher platforms could escape the wrath of the devastating earthquakes.
-Molten magma ash in all likelihood would have completely blackened the atmosphere.
+Geologists believe that the eruption of the volcano is the basis of the twelve plagues depicted in the Exodus.
+Post-eruption, a vast neighborhood might have endured sufferings and tribulations like a deluge, drought, firestorm, etc. Not even cities located on higher platforms could escape the wrath of the devastating earthquakes.
+Molten magma ash would have completely blackened the atmosphere in all likelihood.

 Furthermore, according to renowned archaeologist Charles Pellegrino, high-velocity dust storms were supposed to have rained down in Egypt from the dust clouds, thereby turning days into nights.
-The Exodus story also mentions about the plague and devastating fire upon Egypt.
+The Exodus story also mentions the plague and devastating fire upon Egypt.
 Charles Pellegrino compares the Santorini eruptions with that of Mount St. Hellen in Oregon as a burning example of what the Santorini eruption might have been like.